buditanrim/buditanrim.github.io/_posts/2020-12-29-feature-request-is-stupid.md

 ---
 layout: post
-title: "A feature request is stupid"
+title: "Feature requests are stupid activity"
 punchline: true
 description: "The problem with feature requests is that the team can't pivot even if they found it does not solve customer problems. "
 date: 2020-12-30 08:30:00 +0700